WindowsAzure-TrainingKit-RU/DEMO-DeployingAD/Demo.md

 1. Modify the Config.Azure.xml located in **Source** folder for your Windows Azure Subscription.
 The following values are needed:
 	- Target Storage Account Name, Container and Key where the demo VHDs will be copied to.
 	- The Storage Account should be in West US to allow the VHDs to copy in a timely manner.
 	- Subscription Name - value can be retrieved from PowerShell by running **Get-AzureSubscription | select SubscriptionName**.
-	- Unique name for the Cloud Service container that will be used when creating the domain controller in the PowerShell Demo (does not need to be pre-created).	- Unique name for the Cloud Service container that will be used when creating domain joined member servers using the PowerShell demo (does not need to be pre-created and must be different than the DC cloud service).
+	- Unique name for the Cloud Service container that will be used when creating the domain controller in the PowerShell Demo (does not need to be pre-created).
+	- Unique name for the Cloud Service container that will be used when creating domain joined member servers using the PowerShell demo (does not need to be pre-created and must be different than the DC cloud service).

 1. If you have not used Windows Azure PowerShell before you need to download a publish settings file.
 To do this, run the following script.
-Sign in to the Windows Azure Management Portal, and then follow the instructions to download your Windows Azure publishing settings.
-Use your browser to save the file as a .publishsettings file to your local computer.
+Sign in to the Windows Azure Management Portal, and then follow the instructions to download your Windows Azure publish settings.
+Use your browser to save the file with extension _.publishsettings_ file to your local computer.
 Take a note of the location of the file.

 	````PowerShell
 	Get-AzurePublishSettingsFile
 	````

-1. Then replace the placeholder with your publish-setting file’s path and execute this script.
+1. Then replace the placeholder with your publish settings file’s path and execute this script.

 	````PowerShell
 	Import-AzurePublishSettingsFile '[YOUR-PUBLISH-SETTINGS-PATH]'